 There are four major types of irony in the English language.

 Dramatic irony is a literary technique used by authors to create suspense or humorous effects.
 It occurs when the audience knows something that the characters in the story do not.
+Remember, dramatic irony & coincidence are not the same.
 This form of irony is very common in storytelling.
 Tragic irony is a popular form of dramatic irony found in tragic stories.

 Verbal irony occurs when someone says words that are the opposite of the intended meaning.
 This form of irony is most often used to create humor.
 Sarcasm is also considered to be a part of verbal irony.